 Why We Recommend aifengshui.app

 Unlike simple apps that only return a few predefined responses, aifengshui.app responds to your unique situation.
-You can upload a floor plan, input your Bazi (birth date and time), or even ask open-ended questions like “Why does my office feel unbalanced?”—and the system will return a context-rich, tradition-informed answer that combines logic with symbolism.
+You can upload a floor plan, input your Bazi, or even ask open-ended questions — and the system will return a context-rich, tradition-informed answer.

-Whether you’re just curious about your home's energy flow or you’re testing ideas for a new renovation, aifengshui.app gives you the clarity and depth of a consultation—without the waiting, and completely for free.
+Whether you’re curious about your home’s energy flow or you’re testing ideas for a renovation, aifengshui.app offers the clarity of a consultation — without the wait, completely free.

 Try it now at aifengshui.app and start your personalized Feng Shui journey.